 Uppsala University is constructing at its Ångström Laboratory a large scale facility, called FREIA, for research and development of new accelerators and instrumentation for accelerator based research.
-FREIA will be build-up in stages, starting with a radio-frequency (RF) development facility and a cryogenic facility.
-FREIA will be housed in a new 1000 m2 experiment hall next to house 7.
+FREIA is build-up in stages, starting with a radio-frequency (RF) development facility and a cryogenic facility.
+FREIA is housed in a new 1000 m2 experiment hall next to house 7.

-The cryogenic facility will produce and distribute liquid helium and liquid nitrogen for research at the university.
+The cryogenic facility produces and distributes liquid helium and liquid nitrogen for research at the university.
 In addition it will provide test cryostats for experiments.
 This facility is supported by a grant from the Knut and Alice Wallenberg stiftelsen.
 It is the key infrastructure required for developing the superconducting accelerating technology required for future free electron lasers and high intensity proton accelerators.